 3) Add flour, stirring to coat vegetables, and cook for 1 minute.
 Slowly stir in cream, and reserved and bottled clam juice.
 Bring to a simmer.
 Cook until thickened, stirring often, about 2 minutes.
 Transfer mixture to a Suvie pan.

 4) Add clams, potatoes, and bay leaf to Suvie pan, stirring to incorporate.
-Insert pan into top right hand zone of your Suvie.
-Fill reservoir, input settings, and Cook Now or Schedule.
+Insert pan into the bottom zone of Suvie.
+Input settings, and cook now or schedule.

 5) After the clam chowder has finished cooking, season to taste with salt and pepper.
 Divide between bowls and garnish with parsley or chives.